South Carolina Off-Grid Laws: An In Depth Guide

 Garbage Removal

-If you decide to throw away your own garbage without a license, you will face SC’s litter laws.
-Littering up to 15lbs of trash can get you a small fine and community service.
-Dumping larger amounts of trash (illegal dumping) can get you fines of up to $1,000 as well as damages.
+If you throw away your garbage without a license, you will face SC’s litter laws.
+Littering up to 15 lbs of trash can get you a small fine and community service.
+Dumping larger amounts of trash (illegal dumping) can get you fines of up to $1,000 and damages.
 You can read about SC litter laws here.

 Do you live off-grid in South Carolina?
 Let us know about your experience with laws and regulations in the comments section below.